 It would not be surprising to hear that things did not get any better.
 Carbon pollution from fossil fuels is at an all-time high².
 Due to fossil-fuel-based transportation and the booming commercial building sector³, sources of air pollution are more local, distributed, and sophisticated now.
 We are more aware of the global climate crisis thanks to the abundant scientific data.
 Nevertheless, we as humans doing great work, although not enough, on mitigation and adaptation to this new climate reality.
 There is an exponential growth of investments in renewable energies, the automotive industry is turning its face towards hybrid and electric engines, and the public is more informed and pressuring politicians to create feasible solutions.
 Availability of advanced monitoring technologies enabling us to shape our lives to adapt to irregular environmental situations such as storms, floods, excessive heat, air pollution, etc.

 Shortest route vs. Greenest route

-Imagine you sitting in your office, it is almost the end of the working day, you wanted to check out the traffic on your iPhone.
+Imagine you sitting in your office, it is almost the end of the working day, you want to check out the traffic on your iPhone.
 Any navigation app will give you choices varied between two parameters: shortest distance and shortest time.
 In the last couple of years, navigation algorithms have tried to implement eco-routing in their algorithms as well.
-Rather than looking for the shortest time and distance, it looks for a path that requires less fuel and reduces emissions.
+Rather than looking for the fastest time and distance, it looks for a path that requires less fuel and reduces emissions.